nf-core/ampliseq/docs/output.md

 ##### ANCOM

 Analysis of Composition of Microbiomes ([ANCOM](https://www.ncbi.nlm.nih.gov/pubmed/26028277)) is applied to identify features that are differentially abundant across sample groups.
 A key assumption made by ANCOM is that few taxa (less than about 25%) will be differentially abundant between groups otherwise the method will be inaccurate.
-Parameter `--ancom_sample_min_count` sets the minimum sample counts to retain a sample for ANCOM analysis.

 On request (`--ancom`), ANCOM is applied to each suitable or specified metadata column for 5 taxonomic levels (2-6).